 The Stock Exchange of Thailand recognizes the crucial role investor protection plays in enhancing investor confidence and contributing to market growth.
-Such protection is best understood as a combination of different, but closely integrated measures — including, but not limited to, market regulation & enforcement, trading and settlement system reliability, information disclosure and equal accessibility.
-Consequently, SET has established the Securities Investor Protection Fund or SIPF in cooperation with some of its member firms who volunteered to join the fund.
-Its purpose is to create confidence among investors who trade securities on the Exchange through the Fund's member brokers.
-Investors who are clients of SIPF members can receive their assets back or compensation for the price of assets from this fund in certain circumstances as defined in the regulations.
+Such protection is best understood as a combination of different but closely integrated measures — including, but not limited to, market regulation & enforcement, oversight of securities companies and listed companies, reliable trading and settlement systems, and transparent and equitable information disclosure.
+Consequently, SET has established the Securities Investor Protection Fund (SIPF) in cooperation with brokers who have voluntarily joined the fund.
+The fund’s purpose is to create confidence among SET investors who trade securities through SIPF-member brokers by protecting their investments; investors trading through SIPF members can receive compensation from the fund in certain circumstances as defined under SIPF regulations.

-Market players, including member companies, stockbrokers, custodians, and listed companies, are regulated and must follow strict rules.
-Both the Securities and Exchange Commission (SEC) and the Stock Exchange of Thailand (SET) play an important role in regulatory enforcement; however, investors are advised to take the first step in investor protection by ensuring that they deal only with securities companies licensed by the Ministry of Finance upon a recommendation of the SEC.
-Investors are also encouraged to report any suspected misconduct or to file a complaint formally to the SET, the SEC or the Economic Crime Division of the Royal Thai Police.
+Market players, including member companies, stockbrokers, custodians, and listed companies, must strictly follow all relevant rules and regulations.
+While both the Securities and Exchange Commission (SEC) and the Stock Exchange of Thailand (SET) play important roles in regulatory enforcement involving brokerage firms, investors are advised to take the first step in their own protection by ensuring that they deal only with securities companies licensed by the Ministry of Finance upon the recommendation of the SEC.
+Investors are also encouraged to closely monitor their own trading activities and to report any suspected misconduct to—or file a formal complaint with—the SET, the SEC, or the Economic Crime Division of the Royal Thai Police.

-The SET trading system has been fully-computerized since 1991, expanding trading capacity as well as improving efficiency and transparency.
-The trading system, the ARMS, has the capacity to handle 600,000 orders daily.
+The SET has operated fully computerized trading since 1991, allowing for expanded trading capacity as well as improved efficiency and transparency.
+The more-recently upgraded ARMS trading system has the capacity to handle 600,000 orders daily.

-To ensure investor confidence during the whole trading cycle, the reliability of the clearing and settlement process is also of great importance.
-Clearing and settlement is handled by The Thailand Securities Depository Company Ltd. (TSD), which also handles securities deposits and is Thailand's main share registrar.
+To ensure investor confidence during the entire trading cycle, the reliability of clearing and settlement is of great importance.
+Clearing and settlement is handled by the Thailand Securities Depository Company Ltd. (TSD), which also handles securities deposits and is Thailand's main share registrar.
 The SET clearing and settlement cycle of T + 3 is on par with global standards.
-The TSD has also been addressing risk management to minimize settlement risk for all members.
-The TSD will:

-- Move towards Real Time Depository Registration (RTDR) to enable investors and listed companies to access shareholder information instantly, enhancing trading efficiency and risk management, as well as reducing expenses for listed companies.
+- Move towards Real Time Depository Registration (RTDR) to enable investors and listed companies to access shareholder information instantly, thereby enhancing trading efficiency and risk management as well as reducing expenses for listed companies.

-- Move to a 100% scripless system to enhance efficiency with risk management and settlement as well as reduce expenses with regard to share certificate issuance.
-The SET will coordinate closely with relevant government parties in this regard.
+- Implement a 100% scripless system, which replaces paper securities certificates with electronic entries.
+The scripless system enhances efficiency in clearing and settlement, improves risk management, increases convenience, and reduces expenses with regard to share certificate issuance.
+The SET coordinates closely with relevant government agencies in implementation and operation of this system.

-- Employ a clearing fund to provide security against damages caused by any settlement default.
-This fund has been established by the TSD already.
+- TSD has established a clearing fund to provide security against damages caused by any settlement default.
 Both the Stock Exchange of Thailand and TSD fund members contribute to the fund.